pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 ----

-`Q: How do you plan to reconstruct the leading muon energy?`
+`Q (Agnieszka): How do you plan to reconstruct the leading muon energy?`

 A: For the reconstruction of the leading muon energy, we use a convolutional neural network.
 Further details can be found in the `Reconstructions` section of this wiki.

 ----

-`Q: In your pseudo analysis you used a poisson likelihood.
+`Q (Jakob): In your pseudo analysis you used a poisson likelihood.
 Do you want to add limited statistics to your likelihood?`

 A: Yes, we do want use the Say likelihood.
 Apart from that, for the real analysis we will probably switch to the tool NNMFit.
 This is already known in IceCube and in our first test it seems to work for us as well.
 Thus, we can avoid code duplication.
 In addition, the tools is able to perform fits with multiple datasets.
 In the future, this